-Benchmark: S&P Target Date 2015 TR USD The chart presents historical performance of the Fund (net of fees and expenses) from its Inception Date as compared to its primary benchmark and a Morningstar category of mutual funds.
+Benchmark: S&P Target Date 2055 TR USD

+The chart presents historical performance of the Fund (net of fees and expenses) from its Inception Date (or Reactivation Date if listed under Operations and Management) as compared to its primary benchmark and a Morningstar category of mutual funds.
+Performance is shown for up to 10 years or since Inception/Reactivation, whichever is shorter.
 The performance data represents past performance and does not guarantee future results.
 Actual Fund performance will vary, potentially significantly, from these other performance comparisons which are shown for illustrative purposes only.
 The investment return and principal value of an investment will fluctuate; thus when an investor redeems units in the Fund, the value may be more or less than the original cost.
 Current performance may be lower or higher than the return data in the chart.